Toby7658/GameOn/README.md

 [Back to top](<#Table-of-Contents>)

 ## User Stories
-* As a user, I want a retro game that that is set in space.
+* As a user, I want a retro game that is set in space.
 * As a user, I want to use my keyboard to direct the game hero character.
-* As a user, I want a game which scores points as I play and interact.
+* As a user, I want a game that scores points as I play and interact.
-* As a user, I want a game which is similiar to an old arcade game.
+* As a user, I want a game that is similar to an old arcade game.
 * As a user, I want to hear sound effects as I hit characters.
-* As a user, I want to a game that I can play on touch screen small devices.
+* As a user, I want a game that I can play on touch screen small devices.

 [Back to top](<#Table-of-Contents>)